-The tyres must always be inflated to the correct pressure (as specified on the tyre sidewall) before every ride.
+The tyres must always be inflated to the pressure indicated on the tyre sidewall (the 'max pressure' value) before every ride.
 Riding the bicycle with either too low or too high pressures will affect bicycle performance, may affect effective electrical assistance range, and may render the bicycle as dangerous.
 Use an accurate pressure gauge when checking pressures.